What happens when your child turns 16

 If your child repeats Year 12 or an equivalent qualification, you should contact the families line.

-Your child can start work at any age.
 If your child starts work while you’re getting FTB for them, you don’t need to let us know.
 Your child’s income won’t impact your FTB payments.

 If your child is 16 or older and starts work, they’ll need to meet study and other eligibility requirements.
 As long as they continue to meet study and other eligibility requirements, there’s nothing you need to do.